Harpreet1401/Good-Cabs-Analysis-Project/README.md

 ### 🌟 Objective

-Analyis the data for Good cabs to expand their business, help them to analyis the target achivement, passenger and driver behaviour, city wise performace of 2- tier cities.
+Analyze the data for Good cabs to expand their business, help them to analyze the target achievement, passenger and driver behavior, city wise performance of 2- tier cities.

 ### 🧑🏽‍💻Dashboard Landing Page